CindyAnell/CindyAnell/README.md

 Here are a few things I’ve worked on:
 -  Video editing projects (class + personal)
--  JavaScript mini projects (like interactive web elements)
+-  Responsive / static websites.
 -  Design work (branding, layouts, and visuals)

 *(More coming soon...)*